 Fifth Degree aims to be a simple but playable source of MIDI notes for looping, jamming and experimenting, but especially post-processing.

 According to the developer, I”ts underlying philosophy is that from a few simple elements complexity can arise.
 Flexibility is great and has its place, but sometimes it can be liberating to work to a set of constraints.
 The main constraint in Fifth Degree is that it sends out a fixed sequence of MIDI notes, stepping through the circle of fifths in the key and mode / scale you choose.”
 Continue reading

 This video, by Mark Harris, takes a look at integration of controllers with EigenD – a free and open source performance environment.

-Here’s what he has to say about Ocarina of Live:
+Here’s what Harris has to say about it: Continue reading

-Here’s a video overview of Ocarina of Live: Continue reading
+Here’s a video demo of the free Live instrument in action: Continue reading

 NexusUI is not a ‘canned solution’, but is a set of components that can be used to build custom interfaces.

 Today Solid State Logic announced that its Offline Setup software for the SSL Live console is now available for free download.